 The South Carolina medical industry is responsible for keeping you, your loved ones, and the entire community as safe and healthy as possible.
 Many talented and passionate healthcare professionals work hard to make a positive difference — but negligence is also shockingly common.

-When negligence in health care leads to physical or emotional suffering, it’s important to take action with help from our top-rated Greenville medical malpractice lawyers.
+When negligence in health care leads to physical or emotional suffering, it’s important to take action with help from a top-rated medical malpractice lawyer in Greenville.
 The more you know about the scope of the problem, the better you’ll understand the value of seeking legal representation in the aftermath of a negligence-related personal injury incident.

-Our medical malpractice lawyers in Greenville, SC are here to guide you through the claims process.
+A Smith Jordan medical malpractice lawyer in Greenville, SC is here to guide you through the claims process.
 We understand how overwhelming pursuing a medical malpractice claim can be.
 Our strong track record of success is evidence that we take cases like yours seriously and will do everything possible to win for our clients.

 We have substantial experience handling medical malpractice claims and negotiating with insurance companies.
 With the liable parties attempting to get away with paying you less than you deserve, we will ensure you receive fair compensation for your physical, emotional, and financial losses.

-Hiring a medical malpractice attorney from Smith Jordan Attorneys at Law will be more cost-effective than you probably thought.
+Hiring a medical malpractice lawyer in Greenville from Smith Jordan Attorneys at Law will be more cost-effective than you probably thought.
 We work with medical malpractice victims on contingency agreements.
 You will not have to pay anything for your services upfront, nor will you need to cover the costs that arise as we pursue your case.

 Instead, we cover the costs, such as hiring experts, on your behalf so you do not put your personal finances in jeopardy.
 Then, when we win your case, the costs, and a previously agreed-upon portion of your award will go toward your attorney’s fees.
 The best news is, if we do not win your case, you will not have to pay anything for our efforts.

-Our Greenville, SC, medical malpractice attorneys will help you navigate the often complex world of medical malpractice claims.
+Our medical malpractice lawyer in Greenville will help you navigate the often complex world of medical malpractice claims.
 There are certain steps you can take to protect yourself and begin building a powerful case against those responsible for the injuries you sustained and the damages you endured: